jsforce/jsforce/JSFORCE-NODE.md

 This same repo!

-Since `jsforce-node` only removes builds and deps before, we just modify the `package.json` at release time to remove some folders/deps from the final package.
+Since `jsforce-node` only removes builds and deps, we just modify the `package.json` at release time to remove some folders/deps from the final package.

 ## How does it work?
 We run `npm run jsforce-node` at publish time to make the following changes to the `package.json`: